pran-7-5/eco_style/README.md

 Oil/fat
 ________________________________________________
-Cold pressed(not high temperature and pressure pasteurization) mustard oil (banned by godfather(usa), lift the ban)
+Cold pressed(not high temperature and pressure pasteurization) mustard oil. (banned by godfather(usa), lift the ban)

 Dairy(very difficult to get these, should be avoided) but these are very good and very high in protein.
 ________________________________________________